Tamara wilds Lawson

 President and CEO

-In addition to her diverse professional portfolio in higher education, Tamara gained national political organizing experience as Director of African American Outreach for the Democratic National Committee during the 2000 election cycle.
+Early in her career, Tamara developed a diverse professional portfolio in higher education while earning her doctorate and also gained valuable national political organizing experience as Director of African American Outreach for the Democratic National Committee during the 2000 election cycle.

-A proud Washingtonian, Tamara lives in Southeast Washington, D.C., with her family.
+A proud native Washingtonian, Tamara lives with her family in Southeast D.C.